Skip to Main Content

 Planning a Visit

 Dinner on the terrace in the warmer months books ahead, and a table overlooking the lake in the long Swiss summer evening is the format the restaurant is most associated with.
-Winter service is less discussed but the interior room, surrounded by vineyards in dormancy, operates with the same menu logic year-round.
+Winter service continues in the interior room, with the same menu logic.

 For guests planning a broader Swiss itinerary that takes in starred cooking across multiple cities and regions, the contrast between Aux Trois Amis and urban addresses like Colonnade in Lucerne, Einstein Gourmet in Sankt Gallen, or Da Vittorio in St. Moritz is instructive in itself.
 The city rooms offer polish, consistency, and deep wine programs.
 What the Ligerz address offers instead is a menu shaped by what the land outside the window is currently producing, and a setting where that alignment between plate and place is immediately legible.